How do you manufacture a roller?

 Chapter 1: What is a Rubber Roller?

-A rubber roller is a machine component consisting of an inner round shaft or tube covered by an outer layer of elastomer compounds.
-The inner shaft is typically made from steel, aluminum alloys, or other strong, rigid materials.
-The outer layer is usually composed of polymers such as polyurethane, silicone, EPDM, neoprene, or natural rubber.
-Rubber rollers are utilized in various manufacturing processes for operations including:
+A rubber roller is a crucial machine component comprising an inner round shaft covered with an outer layer of elastomer compounds.
+Typically constructed from steel, aluminum alloys, or other robust materials, the outer layer commonly utilizes polymers like polyurethane, silicone, EPDM, neoprene, or natural rubber.
+These rollers are integral to various manufacturing processes and applications, including:

 - Printing